 2. How many times a year will a provider have to verify the parent's eligibility code?

 This only needs to be verified by the Provider once, when the parent initially comes into the setting and presents the code.
 After this, it is the parents’ responsibility to re-validate their code with HMRC when they are asked via an email or text from HMRC

-Could a parent access the Universal Free Entitlement for 38 weeks and the Extended Free Entitlement as a stretched offer with the same provider?
+5. Could a parent access the Universal Funded Entitlement for 38 weeks and the Extended Free Entitlement as a stretched offer with the same provider?

-No, a parent can only take up one offer at a time with a single provider, but could access the Universal Free Entitlement over 38 weeks and use a different provider to access a stretched offer for the Extended Free Entitlement, or vice versa.
+No, a parent can only take up one offer at a time with a single provider but could access the Universal Funded Entitlement (15 Hours) over 38 weeks and use a different provider to access a stretched offer for the Extended Funded Entitlement (30 Hours) or vice versa.

-Can a Provider designate a given number of places as “stand alone” fully funded places and additionally designate a different number of places where funded hours can be accessed where additional childcare is purchased?
+6. Can a Provider designate a given number of places as “stand-alone” fully funded places and additionally designate a different number of places where funded hours can be accessed where additional childcare is purchased?

 Providers can set their own admissions policy according to their business needs as long as it is clear to parents how they may access a fully funded place for either the Universal or the Extended Free Entitlement.
 The Free Entitlement should be as flexible as possible for working parents, but it must also be financially viable for each setting.
 The admissions policy must also make it clear to parents who takes priority to places as and when they become available.

 7. If a parent is splitting their Extended Free Entitlement across two providers, can a provider insist on a parent using their setting for the Universal Free Entitlement?

 No. It is the parent who decides which provider they are using to access their Universal hours and their Extended hours – a provider is not allowed to try and influence this decision.

 September 2018: Extended Funded Entitlement open to eligible foster carers (see the "30 Hours for foster carers" section).